sundowndev/castle/README.md

 **Principles** :

-- Token value is RFC-4112 compliant and stored as salted hashes
+- Token value is RFC-4112 compliant
 - Token has a name, a rate limit, an expiration date and several scopes
 - Tokens **cannot be edited or altered**
-- Tokens cannot be gathered in mass through the API
 - Once created, if the token's lost, **it cannot be found anymore**
 - Uses in-memory store as the only source of truth
-- Rate limit cannot be lower than `0`.
+- Token's rate limit cannot be lower than `0`.
 Default value `-1` is reserved to unlimited rate limit

 ## Current status